daoson12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that sets the permissions to the file hello as follows:
 . owner:no permission at all
 .
 Group:no permission at all
 .
-Other users:all the permissions
+Other users:all the permissions.
+9. John Doe
+Write a script that sets the mode of the file hello to this:
+. the file hello will be in the working directory
+. you are not allowed to use commas for this script